mylighter/mylighter/README.md

-I'm a scratcher and a python learner
+I'm a python learner who have poor experiences.

-I'm working on coding with py.
+I'm working on coding with python.
+I want to learn something here!

 Hope to make friends!